 The second day of your affair is likely to be the main event.
 Needless to say, you will need to plan all the minor details—from when hair and makeup start to who will be officiating—well ahead of time.
 (Psst!
 Here are more timeline tips for that!)

 Since your reception is usually considered "the fun part" after a very emotional ceremony, many brides look forward to planning this section the most.
 You’ll want to create another timeline here; highlights include everything from the newlyweds’ grand entrance to speeches, the bouquet toss, cutting the cake, the first dance—and, of course, time for you and your new spouse to join your guests in feasting on a delectable meal.

 Day Three: Farewell Brunch

-In the sheer exhilaration and jam-packed schedule of a wedding day, finding a moment to thank your guests and say your goodbyes is difficult.
-Having a farewell brunch the following morning before you jet off to your honeymoon solves this problem.
+In the sheer exhilaration and jam-packed schedule of a wedding day, finding a moment to thank your guests and say your goodbyes can be difficult.
+Having a farewell brunch the following morning before you jet off on your honeymoon solves this problem.
 You can express your gratitude in a relaxed, pressure-free atmosphere over french toast and mimosas.